Navigation

 After Foundation

-Contributed appreciated property.
+Contributed appreciated property to the foundation.
 Avoided all capital gains on transfer.
+Eliminated 1031-dependence.
+Eliminated recaptured depreciation.

 Schedule a Confidential Consultation